hoguer/comp116-rhogue/alarm/README.txt

 ABOUT
 Identify what aspects of the work have been correctly implemented and what have not:
-    > I attempted to implement all aspects of the work correctly except for the bonus.
+    > I attempted to implement all aspects of the work correctly, including the bonus.
 If I missed something, I am not currently aware of it.
     > If one packet has more than one incident, it is only shown once, for the first incident identified.
     > I don't convert to base 64 before printing the payload